mccutchen/dycco/README.rst

 Dycco is a(nother) Python port of `Docco`_, the original quick-and-dirty, hundred-line-long, literate-programming-style documentation generator.
-For an example and more information, see `its self-generated docs`_.
+For an example and more information on Dycco, see `its self-generated docs`_.

-This port of Docco has fewer features than the pimary Python port, `Pycco`_.
-For instance, Dycco can generate documentation for Python files and nothing else.
-It was written mostly as a reason to play with Python's AST.
-However, this version allows output to a markdown file or to an asciidoc3 file, as well as adding a option to sanitize internal HTML (which is handy if your code included html fragments).
+This version allows output to a markdown file or to an asciidoc3 file, as well as adding a option to sanitize internal HTML (which is handy if your code includes html fragments).
+Dycco can generate documentation for Python files and nothing else.

-You can use `Pycco`_ instead, or a newer version (`still in development`_) that uses Dycco internally to handle Python files.
+You can use `Pycco`_ (or a `new_version`_) instead, for other types of file, that uses Dycco's code internally to handle Python files.

 Installation